Kataiser/fast-package-file/README.md

 ```

 ## Documentation
-More details will be available at https://fast-package-file.readthedocs.io/en/latest/
+More details are available at https://fast-package-file.readthedocs.io/en/latest/

 ## Features
 -   Is fast because only the data needed is loaded from the package file, total package size is irrelevant